 While the municipal government does a good job of clearing legal contamination limits, that doesn’t mean the water is as safe as it could be.
 Most tap water regulations haven’t been updated in decades.
 Additionally, regulations allow for a certain amount of contaminants to come through.
 This is why there’s still a strong need for residential water filters.

-Pride Plumbing offers a variety of water filtration options.
+Pride Plumbing of Rochester offers a variety of water filtration options.
 Read more to learn the best option for your home.

 Whole-House vs. Under-The-Counter